-St. Peter’s is a small, multi-generational congregation in the East End that is quick to welcome anyone who comes into our doors.
+St. Peter’s is a small, multi-generational and racially diverse congregation in the East End that is quick to welcome anyone who comes in our doors.

 Food Distribution: Looking Out for One Another

 St. Peter’s, in cooperation with the Peter Paul Development Center, distributes food to neighbors in need on the 1st and 3rd Wednesday of each month.
-The food is packaged on Tuesday afternoons beginning at 4 p.m. (taking about 1 hour).
+The food is packaged on Tuesday afternoons at 1:30 pm and takes 60-90 minutes.
 It is distributed on Wednesday mornings starting at 8:30 a.m. and lasting about 2 hours.
 Bible Study and Coffee is also held on Wednesday mornings during the food distribution.
-Volunteers are needed on both days.
-To volunteer and learn more, speak to Dr. Ronald Carey at church on Sunday, or email firstname.lastname@example.org.
+Volunteers are needed.
+To volunteer and learn more email email@example.com.